English translation in Thailand: legal requirements, procedures, and compliance for foreign documents

 Translator qualifications

-To be valid under Thai law, a translation must be carried out by a professional who possesses both linguistic proficiency and legal knowledge.
-The translator should be fluent in legal terminology in both Thai and English and be registered with the Thai Ministry of Foreign Affairs or hold professional certification from an organization such as the Southeast Asian Association of Professional Translators and Interpreters (SEAProTI).
+To comply with Thai law, a qualified professional must carry out the translation.
+The translator must possess both linguistic proficiency and legal knowledge, demonstrate fluency in legal terminology in Thai and English, and either register with the Thai Ministry of Foreign Affairs or hold professional certification from an organisation such as the Southeast Asian Association of Professional Translators and Interpreters (SEAProTI).

 Formal certification requirements

-A certified translation must bear the signature of the translator, along with their credentials, including registration number when applicable.
-This signature affirms that the translator assumes legal responsibility for the accuracy and integrity of the translated text.
+A certified translation must bear the translator’s signature along with their credentials, including a registration number when applicable.
+By signing, the translator assumes legal responsibility for the accuracy and integrity of the translated text.
 A mere language translation, even if linguistically correct, does not suffice in legal proceedings unless it meets these requirements.

 Legalization process for translated documents in Thailand